jkeneda/business-math/README.md

 ### Project to do list:

-1. Generalize the function graphing plugin past 02-graphs-of-functions.js
+1. Generalize the function graphing plugin

 1. Add questions/answers via jquery